jclaeson/spotify_trivia_app/replit.md

 - Hot Module Reloading (HMR) is enabled for rapid development
 - Use QR code from Replit URL bar to test on physical devices via Expo Go
 - Web version accessible at the provided localhost URL during development
+- **Backend server must be running** for OAuth to work:
+  - Start manually: `PORT=8082 node server.js`
+  - Or use `bash start-dev.sh` to start both Expo and backend servers
+- Expo runs on port 8081, backend on port 8082 (external :3000)

 ### Known Limitations
 - Audio preview playback is simulated (no actual Spotify audio in prototype)